Item Sales Report

 Item Sales Report Overview

-To keep an eye on your item sales, the sales reports must track the sales details, stocks on hand, profits, and other parameters.
+The sales reports must track the sales details, stocks on hand, profits, and other parameters to monitor your item sales.

-Many sales reports are provided that can give you a wealth of statistics about how the business is doing.
-You can generate reports by applying the custom filter options and many other customization options to keep an eye on your sales activities.
+Many sales reports are provided that can give you a wealth of statics about the business's performance.
+You can generate reports by applying the custom filter options and many other customization options to monitor your sales activities.
 Different options are provided to view the records of the generated sales reports in various formats.

-In this technical document, you will see how to generate the "Item Sales Reports" using the filter options, bifurcate the parameters, and price calculation with margins.
+This technical document explains how to generate the "Item Sales Report" using the filter options, bifurcating the parameters, and calculating the price with margins.

 1. Step 1: Log into Control Center